Creamy Buffalo Chicken and Wild Rice Soup

 Make the Soup: Heat olive oil in a large stock pot over medium high heat.
 Add onions, celery, and carrots, and saute for 5-7 minutes until the veggies start to soften.
 Add garlic, and saute for another 30 seconds until fragrant.

-Add chicken stock, ¼ cup buffalo sauce, bay leaf, thyme, 1 tsp salt, and ½ tsp pepper to the pot.
-Stir to combine, and bring to a boil.
-When the broth is boiling, add chicken tenders to the soup.
-Cover the pot, and boil for 8-10 mins until the chicken is cooked through.
-When chicken is cooked, use tongs to remove the chicken to a plate.
-Remove and discard the bay leaf.
+Add chicken stock, ¼ cup buffalo sauce, bay leaf, thyme, 1 tsp salt, ½ tsp pepper, and chicken to the pot.
+Stir to combine, and bring to a simmer.
+Reduce heat to medium low, cover, and simmer for 10 mins.
+After 10 mins, remove and discard the bay leaf.

 *I like to use evaporated milk to make my soups creamy, because I find it to be a little more stable since the water content has been removed.
 Regular or lowfat will work.